stellar/stellar-docs/README.md

 ## Markdown Basics

-If you're unfamiliar with Markdown, there are **loads** of good tutorials and cheat-sheets out there.
+If you're unfamiliar with Markdown, there are **loads** of good tutorials and cheat sheets out there.
 Check out some of these resources to get a handle on the
 basics:

-- [CommonMark cheatsheet and tutorial][commonmark]
+- [CommonMark cheat sheet and tutorial][commonmark]
 - [Interactive markdown tutorial][tutorial]
 - [The markdown guide][guide]

 ## Custom Markdown

-Our repository makes use of some custom React components that can be used inside the `MDX` documents.
+Our repository uses some custom React components that can be used inside the `MDX` documents.
 Use them as follows:

 **Make sure that there is an empty line within the wrapper.** For example,